tail /var/log/plesk/panel.log

 ERROR: Exited with returncode 100. exit status 100

-In general, issues with Plesk Update Manager are caused by the inability of underlying operating system package manager to perform package installation or update.
+Issues with Plesk Update Manager are caused by the inability of the underlying operating system package manager to perform package installation or update.

 # apt-get update && apt-get upgrade -y

 Correct repository sources or package dependency issues according to the error message displayed upon the attempt to update packages running APT or YUM.

 Note: Resolving issues with the operating system installation consistency is an administrative task and should be performed by the system administrator or server owner.